Skip to main content

 Here is the application form to be used for those seeking reciprocal certification due to veteran status or certification in another state.
 Both veterans and non-veterans need to download and complete this application form.
 This is the actual application.

-Please note that Iowa does not certify or allow voice writing (also known as verbatim or stenomask).
+Please note that Iowa does not certify or allow voice writing (also known as verbatim or stenomask) until January 1, 2024.

 Notice of Written Examination Dates

-The written examination for candidates who are Registered Professional Reporters (RPR) in good standing is administered online the year.
+The written examination for candidates who are Registered Professional Reporters (RPR) or Certified Verbim Reporters (CVR) in good standing is administered online the year.
 The 30 day application deadline set in Iowa Court Rule 46.4 does apply to the written examination dates.
 If you wish to take just the written examination, please click here for the application.

 Notice of Complete Examination Dates

-The complete examination (skills and written) for candidates who are not Registered Professional Reporters (RPR) is administered twice each year, on Saturdays in September and in March:
+The complete examination (skills and written) for candidates who are not Registered Professional Reporters (RPR) is administered twice each year, on Saturdays in December and in April: As of this date, skills test are not offered for stenomask reporters.

 Testing Dates